apache/nuttx/configs/sama5d3-xplained/README.txt

    5  PE14 (available)
    6  GND

-  By default the DBUG is used as the NuttX serial console in all configurations (unless otherwise noted).
+  By default the DBUG port is used as the NuttX serial console in all configurations (unless otherwise noted).
 The DBGU is available at logic levels at pins RXD and TXD of the DEBUG connector (J23).
 GND is available at J23 and +3.3V is available from J14